 for the state health department’s leprosy program,

 Mato Grosso, Brazil, 2015

 - There is no WHO-recommended vaccine for leprosy, but research is under way.

-- WHO guidelines recommend the use of single-dose rifampicin as a preventive treatment in contacts of leprosy cases.
+- WHO guidelines recommend the use of single-dose rifampicin as a preventive treatment for adults and children (aged above 2 years) who are in regular contact with leprosy cases.

 Elimination of Leprosy

-- WHO defines "elimination of leprosy as a public health problem" as a prevalence rate of the disease of below one case per 10,000 population.
+- WHO defines “elimination of leprosy as a public health problem” as a condition in which the prevalence rate is below one case per 10,000 population.

 - All countries have achieved elimination at the national level with the exception of Brazil and some small island states.